siyul-park/uniflow/docs/key_concepts.md

 - `protocol`: Specifies the protocol used by the listener.
 This is an additional required field for nodes of the `listener` type.
 - `port`: Specifies the port used by the listener.
 This is an additional required field for nodes of the `listener` type.
 - `ports`: Defines how the ports are connected. `out` defines an output port named `proxy`, which connects to the `in` port of another node.
 - `env`: Specifies the environment variables required by the node.
-In this case, `PORT` is dynamically set from a secret.
+In this case, `PORT` is dynamically set from a value.

-## Secret
+## Value

-A secret securely store sensitive information needed by nodes, such as passwords and API keys.
+A value securely store sensitive information needed by nodes, such as passwords and API keys.

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01b